Univ.-Prof. Mag.

 Andreas Schablas

-Andreas Schablas has been a university professor for clarinet at the Mozarteum University since 2017; he also gives master classes at the International Summer Academy and at Haus Marteau.
-One of his main focuses is chamber music; he received important impulses through his intensive collaboration with the Altenberg Trio Wien (Schuster, Ganz, Hornstein); as a member of the Arcus Ensemble Wien and with a wide variety of ensembles, he performs regularly, including at the Vienna Musikverein and Konzerthaus, and most recently at London's Wigmore Hall.
+Andreas Schablas was appointed Professor of Clarinet at the Mozarteum University in 2017; he also leads masterclasses at the International Summer Academy and at Haus Marteau.
+One of his main focuses is chamber music and he has gained important impulses through his intensive collaboration with the Altenberg Trio Wien (Schuster, Ganz, Hornstein).
+He performs at venues such as the Vienna Musikverein and Konzerthaus, and most recently at London's Wigmore Hall.